PearlLabsAI/pearllabs-website/README.md

 Currently users can not get help with your project.

 A small squad of friends maintains and contributes to the project.

+## Development

+To run locally: npm run dev

+## Testing

+For now, we test by running locally and being a human testbot.